carpentries/instructor-training/_extras/checkout.md

 The curriculum for this workshop, like all Carpentries curricula, is hosted on GitHub.
 This gives you access to a 'back room' where the code for the curriculum website is freely available, suggestions for changes can be proposed, and conversations about potential changes can be held.

-To get there, try looking for a link that says "Improve this page.
+To get there, try looking for a link that says "Improve this page".
 In this curriculum, that is located at the top of the page.

 ![Screen shot of the header for this page with Improve this page circled](../fig/Improve_this_page.svg){: width="800px" }